Good news for SAP customers who haven’t transitioned to S/4HANA yet: On Feb 4, 2020, SAP announced...

 It remains to be seen whether the 5-year maintenance extension will pass additional costs on to existing customers and not through additional hidden fees again - as was the case in 2015 when S/4HANA was introduced following the sudden and probably unfounded levying of fees for so-called "indirect access".

 Want to build a complete action SAP license management plan?
 Download the white paper, SAP License Management in a Digital World: SAP S/4HANA, Cloud, Indirect Access.

-Guido Schneider is a Senior Product Management Advisor at Aspera.
+Guido Schneider was a Senior Product Management Advisor at USU.
 An SAP Security Expert since 1996, he is a published author and lecturer on “SAP Security”.
-Guido is a renowned SAP license consultant, and founder of SecurIntegration (acquired by Aspera in 2016), which managed the software license compliance of approximately 100 well-known clients.
+Guido is a renowned SAP license consultant, and founder of SecurIntegration (acquired by USU in 2016), which managed the software license compliance of approximately 100 well-known clients.
 His expertise spans SAP authorization management, SAP security, and Governance Risk Management & Compliance (GRC) in SAP environments.
-In 2021 Aspera and all other USU Solutions were united under the USU brand.